fuhsjr00/bug.n/doc/Default_configuration.md

 -------------------------------------------------------------------------------
 `Config_rule_#5=SWT_Window0;.*;;1;0;0;0;0;0;`

-Also windows created by Java (SWT) e. g.
-Eclipse should be excluded from the second rule for the same reason as above.
+Also windows created by Java (SWT) e.g. Eclipse should be excluded from the second rule for the same reason as above.

 -------------------------------------------------------------------------------